lmjohns3/theanets/docs/api/layers.rst

 Now that we've seen how to specify values for the attributes of each layer in your model, we'll look at the available attributes that can be customized.
-For many of these settings, you'll want to use a dictionary (or create a :class:`Layer <theanets.layers.base.Layer>` instance yourself) to specify non-default values.
+For many of these settings, you'll want to use a dictionary (or create a :class:`theanets.Layer <theanets.layers.base.Layer>` instance yourself) to specify non-default values.

 - ``size``: The number of "neurons" in the layer.
 This value must be specified by the modeler when creating the layer.
 It can be specified by providing an integer, or as a tuple that contains an integer.

 - ``form``: A string specifying the type of layer to use (see above).
-This defaults to "feedforward" but can be the name of any existing :class:`Layer
-  <theanets.layers.base.Layer>` subclass (including :ref:`layers-custom` that
-  you have defined).
+This defaults to "feedforward" but can be the name of any existing :class:`theanets.Layer <theanets.layers.base.Layer>` subclass (including :ref:`layers-custom` that you have defined).

 - ``name``: A string name for the layer.
 If this isn't provided when creating a layer, the layer will be assigned a default name.
 The default names for the